zjunlp/IEPile/README.md

 ## 📊2.Data

-### 2.1Construction of IEPILE
+### 2.1Construction of IEPile

-We concentrate on schema-based IE, thus the construction of schema within the instructions is crucial.
+We concentrate on instruction-based IE, thus the construction of schema within the instructions is crucial.
 This is because they reflect the specific extraction requirements and are dynamically variable.
 Previous approaches with existing IE datasets often employ a rather extensive schema processing strategy when constructing instructions, utilizing all schemas within a label set for instruction building, raising two potential issues:
 1. **Inconsistency in the number of schema queries within instruction between training and evaluation**.
 For example, the model's performance will decrease if it is trained on about 20 schema queries but tested with either 10 or 30, even if the training and evaluation schemas are similar in content.
 2. **Inadequate differentiation among schemas in the instructions**.
 For example, semantically similar schemas like "layoffs", "depart" and "dismissals", may present co-occurrence ambiguities that could confuse the LLMs.
 Such schemas should co-occur more frequently within the instruction.

-Therefore, we introduce the following solutions: 1) Hard Negative Schema; and 2) Batched Instruction Generation.
+Therefore, we introduce the following solutions: 1）Hard Negative Schema; and 2） Batched Instruction Generation.

 ![iepile](./assets/iepile.jpg)